The Best Currency To Use In Curaçao

 What is the local currency in Curaçao?

-Prices all over the island are stated in the national currency, the Netherlands Antillean Guilder (ANG).
+Prices across the island are denoted in the official currency, the Caribbean Guilder (CGX).

 Can I pay with US Dollars in Curaçao?